holgerbrandl/opencards/README.md

 How to build and run it from the sources
 --------------------------------

-Make sure to jave kotlin installed.
-Install sdkman to install it with `sdk install kotlin` if necssary.
+Make sure to jave [Kotlin](https://kotlinlang.org/) installed.
+Install [sdkman](http://sdkman.io/) to install it with `sdk install kotlin` if necessary.

-Build open cards with
+Build OpenCards with
 ```
 export kotlin_lib_dir=$(dirname $(which kotlin))/../lib/